Table Of Contents

 - Limbic system – It assists in regulating the response to emotions and includes the hippocampus, cingulate gyrus and mammillary bodies.
 The hippocampus is vital for memory and learning.

-- Basal Ganglia – It regulates the movements and balance and includes caudate nucleus, globus pallidus, putamen, substantia nigra and subthalamic nucleus.
+- Basal Ganglia – It regulates the movements and balance and includes the caudate nucleus, globus pallidus, putamen, substantia nigra and subthalamic nucleus.